Wow! A New Puppy!

 Dog trainers, veterinarians, breeders, humane societies, and insurance companies alike have begun to recognize the benefit of early puppy socialization and exposure to our complex world.

 This training program was specifically designed for folks with new puppies.
 Once the critical period (See Your Puppy’s Development) of the puppy’s development has passed, it is difficult, if not impossible, to socialize a dog to certain relationships, situations, and stimuli.

 The omission of an active socialization program in a puppy’s early life can in some cases mean the difference between the life and death of that dog.
-Several million dogs are euthanized each year due to behavioral problems.
+Several million dogs are euthanized each year due to behavioural problems.
 Most of these problems are preventable.
 This translates to the number one killer of dogs.
 In other cases, living with a dog that has not been socialized can be a very stressful situation for both the dog and his family.

 The objective of socializing your puppy is, simply put, to help him handle all that life may bring his way.
 When circumstances cause a dog to feel stressed, this can lead to snarling and biting, and it can cause other anxious behaviors or even health problems for your dog.
 Through proper socialization, you can raise a well-adjusted dog who copes well in any situation.

 Preventative training is the key to avoiding troublesome situations, rather than trying to cure problems later on that could have been completely avoided.
 A tiny puppy with no bad habits is far easier to work with than an adult dog with well-rehersed behaviors you want to change.

 This is the time to do preventative exercises.
 Ensure your dog does not feel the need to guard things, people, and places.
 It is the time to work with him to make sure he is comfortable being handled and staying home alone.
 Most importantly, he must be taught to have a soft mouth.